pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 Search engines work by sending out automated “crawlers” across the web.
 These “crawlers” need to be able to visit your site and index every page.
 Here are some practical steps and considerations you can use in order to help crawlers index your site:

 * Search engines have an easier time indexing material that is in HTML format.
 For OJS journals, your site is in HTML and will present no problems for crawlers.
-However, you should consider publishing an HTML version of your articles, as PDFs are typically not as indexable.
+However, you should consider publishing HTML versions of your articles, as PDFs are typically not as indexable.
 Keep in mind that steps can be taken to make PDFs more accessible to search engines.
 See: [10 Tips to make your PDFs SEO friendly](https://www.searchenginejournal.com/pdf-seo-best-practices/59975/)

 * If you use images on your journal website or in your articles, it is advisable to use the “alt” attribute to provide search engines with a text-based description of images.
 This also improves the overall accessibility of your journal website, assisting users with screen readers to understand the contents of an image.
 For OJS journals, you can add alt tags for the information you enter as a part of the setup process.